Skip to main content

 A note on a drinking level term used in this Core article: Heavy drinking has been defined for women as 4 or more drinks on any day or 8 or more per week, and for men as 5 or more drinks on any day or 15 or more per week.

-What professionally-led behavioral health treatments have been shown to be effective in treating AUD?
+What professionally led behavioral health treatments have been shown to be effective in treating AUD?

 • Cognitive-behavioral therapy (CBT) focuses on identifying and managing the thoughts, feelings, situations, behaviors, and stressors (called “triggers” or “cues”) that lead to heavy drinking.
-The goal is to change unhelpful thought processes and develop the skills to cope with situations and triggers that might result in an urge to drink.
+The goal is to change unhelpful thought processes and behaviors and develop skills to cope with situations and triggers that might result in an urge to drink.

 • Motivational enhancement therapy is conducted over a short period of time to help people build their own motivation for changing their drinking, form a specific plan for changing drinking behavior, and develop the skills and confidence needed to stick to the plan.